parvjain190/parvjain190/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Parv%20Jain-0072b1?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/parv-jain-14b409266/ "Connect on LinkedIn")

 ---
-I am a Junior at Guru Gobind Singh Indraprastha University, New Delhi, pursuing a Bachelor of Technology in Artificial Intelligence & Data Science
+I am a Junior at Guru Gobind Singh Indraprastha University, New Delhi, pursuing a Bachelor of Technology in Artificial Intelligence & Data Science.
+I love to learn and contribute in any and every possible way.

 ---
 ## Skills